Ductless Mini Split Repair

-When it comes to residential heating and air conditioning, a ductless mini split system is a great fit for room additions, space conversions and a home without ductwork.
+When it comes to residential heating and air conditioning, a ductless mini split AC is a great fit for room additions, space conversions and a home without ductwork.
 They are a great way to improve energy efficiency and offer flexible heating and cooling, making you comfortable year-round.
 While these systems are reliable, ductless mini split repair and maintenance is an inevitable aspect of their operation.
 To make this process less intimidating, we have compiled a comprehensive mini split troubleshooting guide.

 Much like a typical central air conditioning system, mini split maintenance can be a mixed bag – some tasks are user-friendly, and others are best reserved for your local Carrier expert.
-When the system begins showing warning signs, troubleshooting can help determine if you need to call an expert for servicing mini splits at your house.
+When the system begins showing warning signs, our mini split troubleshooting guide can help determine if you need to call an expert for servicing mini splits at your house.

-As you consider your options for troubleshooting and servicing mini splits, you definitely have options.
+As you consider your options for mini split troubleshooting and servicing mini splits, you definitely have options.
 Of course, your best bet is to contact your local Carrier expert any time you are in doubt about the solution.
 However, if you want to troubleshoot on your own first, start the process by making some basic observations of your indoor and outdoor units.

-For example, the indoor unit of your system includes an air filter that needs to be cleaned on a regular basis.
+For example, the indoor unit of HVAC systems includes an air filter that needs to be cleaned on a regular basis.
 Heavy dust and dirt buildup on the filter can affect system performance in a number of ways.
 For these reasons, opening the indoor unit and checking the filter is a good first step.

 The indoor unit also includes an air handler that pushes heated or cooled air out into your living area.
 The indoor unit’s blower wheel can be affected with dust and dirt buildup, causing reduced airflow, higher energy use and reduced comfort.
 While you may not have the tools or the training to properly clean the blower, at least you’ll be able to communicate your observation to someone who can do the job.

 A mini split not blowing cold air during the warmer, summer months deserves a closer look.
-Issues related to mini split not cooling complaints include:
+Issues related to complaints about mini splits not cooling include:

 - System not running at all: If the system isn’t running at all, you might have an electrical issue.
 Start by making sure the system is turned on.
 Then, check the breaker box to make sure your homes's power supply is providing power to the system.
 The outdoor unit should also have a separate power shutoff switch you can check.
 Finally, make a visual inspection of electrical connections to rule out any obvious signs of damage.